 - your date of birth

-- your passport
+- your UK passport details.

 What if I can’t/don’t want to register online?

 If you want to vote in England, Wales or Scotland, you can still download paper forms and post them, but should remember to do this as early as possible.
 Download a PDF form for a postal vote here, and for the proxy vote here, then send the completed form to your local Electoral Registration Office – find out where that is using this tool at gov.uk.

 For information on voting in Northern Ireland, click here.

 How do I find out if my registration worked?

 You can find out the status of your registration by contacting your local Electoral Registration Officer (search for your local office here) at your last UK local authority.
 It is recommended that you do this anyway to be sure that you are properly registered to vote.

 How do I exercise my vote?

 You can choose how you wish to vote.
 You can vote by postal ballot or by proxy (by choosing someone you trust to vote on your behalf).
 And if you happen to be in the UK on the date of the General Election, you can always vote in person at the polling station in the constituency where you were last registered.
 Note that if you choose to vote by postal ballot, the Electoral Commission recommends that you register as soon as possible to ensure that the postal ballot has time to arrive at your address by post and you have sufficient time to send it back in time for the election.

 When we have more information, we will post links on how you could best use your vote to get citizens rights and Remainer MEPs elected to the European Parliament.
 In the mean time we suggest you contact parties / candidates to ask them about what they will do for the rights of British citizens in Europe.